 If the grievance is not satisfactorily resolved with the Vice President of Campus Operations, a cover letter summarizing all actions taken up to this point, and all supporting documentation, must be forwarded to the President of Bryan University.
-If the student is not satisfied after exhausting the above procedures he/she may direct concerns, in writing, to the Missouri Coordinating Board for Higher Education (PO Box 1469, Jefferson City, MO 65102) - (573) 751-2361); the Kansas State Board of Regents (1000 SW Jackson Street, Suite 520 Topeka, KS 66612-1368 - (785) 430-4240); the Arkansas Department of Higher Education (423 Main Street, Suite 400, Little Rock, Ark 72201 - (501) 371-2000); or the Accrediting Council for Independent Colleges and Schools (750 First Street NE, Suite 980 Washington, DC 20002-4241 - (202) 336-6780).
+If the student is not satisfied after exhausting the above procedures he/she may direct concerns, in writing, to the Missouri Coordinating Board for Higher Education (PO Box 1469, Jefferson City, MO 65102) - (573) 751-2361); the Arkansas Department of Higher Education (423 Main Street, Suite 400, Little Rock, Ark 72201 - (501) 371-2000); or the Accrediting Council for Independent Colleges and Schools (750 First Street NE, Suite 980 Washington, DC 20002-4241 - (202) 336-6780).
 Students are strongly encouraged to follow the appeal/grievance in its entirety in order to allow for a thorough and prompt resolution of their concern or complaint.